-My name is Courtney Place and I'm the founder of the SEE US Movement and author of Redefining Strong.
+My name is Courtney Place and I'm the founder of the SEE US program and author of Redefining Strong.
 I am originally from a small town in the southwest corner of Minnesota called Okabena.
 I grew up in gymnasiums watching my two older sisters play volleyball and basketball and fell in love with sports.
 I carried around a volleyball to each tournament and asked strangers to play "pepper."
 My hard work paid off as I excelled in athletics at a very young age.

 After having a successful high school athletic career, I went on to play Division I volleyball at the University of North Dakota.
 I was a starter and played six rotations as a freshman, however, I was struggling with balancing sports, school, and my social life.
 Volleyball felt like a chore and I was losing my love for the game.
 I transferred after my first season to Augustana University, a Division II school.
 The coach at the time, Dan Meske, focused on reigniting the passion I once had for volleyball.
 Dan made each of his players pick one word to focus on throughout the season.
 Teammates chose words that inspired them.
 My word had a lot of meaning to me, and I think Dan admired that.
 I chose the word “find.”

 Finding my love for volleyball was my only priority.
 Dan allowed me to cry in his office, make unlimited mistakes, and find myself again.
 It was a huge turning point in my career and in my life.

 I graduated with honors from Augustana with a media studies degree, three All-Conference awards, an All-Region award, and an All-American award.